olive009/stagexl-converter-pubrun/README.md

 ## Usage

-Try it out by running the 'convert_examples' task.
+Try it out by running bin/as3_to_dart.dart as command line script without parameters.
-This will generate three libraries.
+This will generate the 'examples_autogen' folder under lib.

-### Example #1: Spring Actionscript
+#### Example #1: Spring Actionscript
 To get an idea of how much the converter can help you, look at the basic architecture of Spring Actionscript that is provided in the example.

-From the 78 classes converted automatically, just one generates an error (IObjectFactory, because in Actionscript, interfaces can extend several other interfaces, e.g. interface IObjectFactory extends IObjectDefinitionRegistryAware, IEventDispatcher In Dart, this is not possible, so you'll have to change to implements, manually)
+From the 28 classes converted automatically, just IObjectFactory generates an error, because in Actionscript, interfaces can extend several other interfaces, e.g. interface IObjectFactory extends IObjectDefinitionRegistryAware, IEventDispatcher In Dart, this is not possible, so you'll have to change to implements, manually)

-### Example #2: DotLight ( taken from http://wonderfl.net/c/3lDU )
+#### Example #2: DotLight ( taken from http://wonderfl.net/c/3lDU )
-Compare lib/dotlight_working with lib/dotlight_autogen to get an idea of the amount of manual tweaking required to get things running.
+Compare the sources in lib/dotlight_working with those in lib/examples_autogen to get an idea of the amount of manual tweaking required to get things running.

 Also, get an idea of differences in performance if you're not optimizing (b/c in this case, it's just stupid to draw to BitmapData before drawing to canvas.)
-TODO: remove myself as author from doc comments. that was automatically added.

-### Example #3: Christmas Tree ( taken from http://wonderfl.net/c/bSES )
+#### Example #3: Christmas Tree ( taken from http://wonderfl.net/c/bSES )
-Again, compare lib/xmas_working with lib/xmas_autogen to get an idea of the amount of manual tweaking required to get things running.
+Again, compare lib/xmas_working with lib/examples_autogen to get an idea of the amount of manual tweaking required to get things running.

-As this example makes use of the 3D capabilities of Actionscript Sprites, my hope is this encourages bp74 even more to add 3D to StageXL :-)
+This example makes use of the 3D capabilities of Actionscript Sprites – StageXL does not have 3D, yet, so these parts have been commented in the working example.
-TODO: remove myself as author from doc comments. that was automatically added.

 ## Common Pitfalls you will tap into